Gaslit (Gossip Girl episode): Plot

 Despite his efforts, Anne Archibald (Francie Swift) continues to move forward with her divorce from his father (Sam Robards) and disappoints Nate.
 When a furious Blair sees Jenny walk into her apartment, Jenny confesses what she, Vanessa and Juliet did.
 Realizing the truth, Blair offers Jenny an opportunity to help her find Juliet but Jenny turns it down, telling Blair that she was right in banishing her and leaves.
 At a hotel bar, Lily pays Juliet for her silence in what seems to be one of Serena's past transgressions, unaware that of Juliet's plans of escaping.
-At the prison, Nate hears that his mother's visit was just in time for his father's parole approval while at the Empire Hotel, Chuck receives Blair's father's pumpkin pie as a sign of goodwill from Blair.
+At the prison, Nate hears that his mother's visit was just in time for his father's parole approval.
+At the Empire Hotel, Chuck receives Blair's father's pumpkin pie as a sign of goodwill from Blair.
 Vanessa, in contrast, receives a text from Jenny that she confessed everything to Blair.
 Fearing Blair's wrath, Vanessa calls her mother and leaves town.
 Meanwhile, Serena and her family happily spend Thanksgiving at the Ostroff Center.

 As Dan looks out onto the city, Blair visits the Humphrey loft and reveals to Dan that Juliet is responsible for Serena's overdose and that she plans to hunt her down.